top of page

 What?

-An index and style-agnostic global equity strategy focused on genuine smaller companies with the potential for exceptional upside.
+An index and style-agnostic global equity strategy focused on smaller companies with the potential for exceptional upside over a 10 year horizon.
 The objective is to generate significant capital appreciation that outperforms broad global equity market indices over the long term.

 Global Small Cap